chiru-labs/ERC721A/README.md

 ## Roadmap

+- [] Setup CI pipeline to automatically publish new npm versions

 - [] Add burn function

 - [] Add flexibility for the first token id to not start at 0